 There is also a risk in locking in your mortgage rate beyond 30 days: the risk that interest rates could actually fall in the short term.
-This has occurred recently, with mortgage rates in May of 2014 hitting their lowest levels in six months -- despite near-universal predictions of rising rates.
+This has occurred recently, with mortgage rates in September of 2017 hitting their lowest levels in ten months.
 If this happens while you lock in a mortgage rate, you will not be able to benefit from a lower mortgage rate and monthly payment.
-For an additional fee, some lenders will allow you to “float down” to a lower rate if rates do drop.
+For an additional fee, some lenders will allow you to "float down" to a lower rate if rates do drop.
 However, most do not actively market this float-down option, so if it is something you are interested in, ask your lender about it.

 MoneyTips is happy